trkai/Custom-Rom-Builder-For-Samsung-Galaxy-A11-M11/README.md

 This tool support both arm32 and arm64

 If you want to build arm32 custom rom,
-<p>You MUST use PHH based GSI above android 12
+<br>You MUST use PHH based GSI above android 12</br>
-You can use GSIs Upto 3GB due limitaion of </p>
+You can use GSIs Upto 3GB due limitaion of

 If you want to build arm32 custom rom,
 You MUST use PHH based GSIs above android 10